mlde/mlde/DEVELOPMENT.md

 - Avoid scattered documentation

-## Use plain-text configuration files
+## Configuration

-- only human-readable and plain-text configuration files
+- only human-readable plain-text configuration files
 - the plain-text configuriation files are decisive
 - any gui-configuration-tools are based exclusively on the plaint-text configuration files